-- identifying a student's level language proficiency using the EAL/D learning progression (page 8) - utilising students' cultural understandings - building shared knowledge - making the procedures and expectations of the learning environment explicit
+- identifying a student's level language proficiency using the EAL/D learning progression - utilising students' cultural understandings - building shared knowledge - making the procedures and expectations of the learning environment explicit

-These strategies will be suggested, where relevant, in the EAL/D annotations attached to the content descriptions in the learning areas of the Australian Curriculum (to be published in late November 2011).
+These strategies will be suggested, where relevant, in the EAL/D annotations attached to the content descriptions in the learning areas of the Australian Curriculum.
 However, this overview will assist teachers and schools in planning their teaching programs to ensure that they are inclusive of the needs of all students.